 On your hoop, tie yarn or string to use onto the hoop.
 Tape if necessary.
 Begin stretching the string randomly across the hoop, looping around the hoop to hold in place.
 Add as many cross sections as you like.

 Determine the length of yarn needed to wrap around the yarn wreath.
 I used a 14 inch embroidery hoop and cut my yarn into 20 foot lengths.
 This is six times the circumference of the circle.
 To calculate the length needed for your hoop size take the diameter (the width of the hoop) and multiply by π (3.14).
+Multiply that number by 6.
+This will give you the length in inches.
+Divide that by 12 to get the length in feet.
 And just to be sure, add a bit more length.

 Lay out your various yarn, cord, and string to the length needed.
 Do this all at once by taping down the ends of your yarn and stretch the distance you need.
 I did this on the kitchen floor.